5 Coulotte Steak Recipes to Save Money and Enjoy Great Flavor

 Method 3: Marinating

+Our third and final method is best reserved for anyone who likes their steak fully cooked (medium well to well done).
 If you try to cook an unseasoned coulotte steak this way, you’ll likely end up with an overly chewy steak — and nobody wants that.

-That’s why I always recommend marinating your coulotte steak if you’d like to cook it to well done.
+That’s why I always recommend marinating your coulotte steak if you’d like to cook it well done.

 For a simple but delicious marinade, you can use a bottle of dark beer and season it with salt, pepper, onion powder, and garlic powder.